On my drive from Everglades City to Naples, Florida, for weekly provisions, I routinely hustle by Collier-Seminole State Park.

 Be sure to grab a park kayaking route map at the ranger station, but better yet, have a GPS app on your cell phone to help navigate and keep you oriented.

 Moving water is a big plus in snook fishing, but the tides here are hard to predict.
 The nearest tide gauge is for Pumpkin Bay, miles downstream and to the east.
-Today the tide at Pumpkin Bay peaked at about 7 a.m. and then began to fall.
-However, I found the tide falling on the Blackwater when I put in at 8:30 a.m. and not turning till about 12:30 p.m., a five-hour difference.
+Today the tide at Pumpkin Bay peaked at about 4 a.m. and then began to fall.
+However, I found the tide just falling on the Blackwater when I put in at 8:30 a.m. and not turning till about 12:30 p.m., about a five-hour difference.

 The water temperature is about 75 degrees and will warm throughout this sunny day.
 Air temperatures will reach about 85 degrees, but much of the route is in shade, making for a very pleasant day.